cloud-awesome/cloudawesome-docs/docs/dataverse-simulate/index.md

     var contactId = _organizationService.Create(Arthur.Contact());

-    // And use any testing frameworks you like to run assertions
+    // And use any testing frameworks you like to run assertions contactId.Should().NotBeEmpty();
-    // (Here I'm using FluentAssertions, which I love and highly recommend!) contactId.Should().NotBeEmpty();

     // Instead of executing a query against the org service,